 These three finalists will then participate in the grand finale on the evening of March 2, in front of the public at the Village musical acadien in Abram-Village.
 Each will have seven minutes to pitch their project idea to a panel of professional judges (using product samples, on-screen images and verbal explanations).
 After asking several questions, the judges will deliberate and decide to invest the $25,000 in the project they feel has the greatest potential for success.

 In addition to the cash investment, the entrepreneur with the best project will also receive several useful gifts.
 The project will receive great media publicity.

 One can learn more about the contest by watching a short video posted on RDÉE PEI’s contest web page at www.rdeeipe.net/ignition/.

 Those interested in participating must download the application form from www.rdeeipe.net/ignition/, complete it in full and submit it no later than Jan.
 3, 2022.

 « We very much appreciate the fact that, again this year, Innovation PEI is providing us with a contribution from its Ignition Startup Fund to present at the finals of our contest, » added the coordinator. « We also thank the Atlantic Canada Opportunities Agency for its assistance with the costs of coordinating the competition.”

-CUTLINE: Coordinator Julie Gallant, right, and RDÉE PEI executive director Bonnie Gallant have launched the contestant recruiting period for the 2022 Francophone Ignition Contest.
+CUTLINE: RDÉE PEI executive director Bonnie Gallant and entrepreneurial development officer Robert Maddix have launched the contestant recruiting period for the 2023 Francophone Ignition Contest.
 All applications must be submitted by Jan.
 3.